SGNet: Salient Geometric Network for Point Cloud Registration: Introduction

 \section{Introduction}

-The Point Cloud Registration~\cite{huang2021comprehensive} task is focused on aligning two frames of scanned point clouds.
-It has numerous applications in computer vision, including simultaneous localization and mapping (SLAM)~\cite{cadena2016past} and 3D reconstructions~\cite{schonberger2016structure,choi2015robust,zhang2015visual}.
+The point cloud registration~\cite{huang2021comprehensive} task is focused on aligning two frames of scanned point clouds.
+It has numerous applications in computer vision and robotics, including simultaneous localization and mapping (SLAM)~\cite{cadena2016past} and 3D reconstructions~\cite{schonberger2016structure,choi2015robust,zhang2015visual}.
 Despite progress in 3D point representation learning, detecting salient and repeatable key points across two frames of point clouds for registration remains challenging due to various factors, such as changes in viewpoint, sensor noise, and local ambiguous similarities.

 Recent state-of-the-art registration methods mainly adopted the KPFCNN backbone\cite{thomas2019kpconv}.
 These methods, including~\cite{bai2020d3feat,huang2021predator,yu2021cofinet,qin2022geometric}, initially downsample or divide dense points into coarse key points and extract associated features.
 They then employ a Transformer~\cite{vaswani2017attention} for information exchange across point clouds.
 To improve efficiency and accuracy, previous methods such as \cite{yu2021cofinet,qin2022geometric} utilize the point-to-node grouping strategy to divide the dense points into patches.
 Additionally,~\cite{qin2022geometric} incorporates low-order (i.e., point-wise and pair-wise) and local geometric features at the coarse level to facilitate super point matching, enabling the identification of dense point correspondences within matching patch neighborhoods.

-However, the use of patch-level super points may lead to numerous ambiguous local semantic similarities throughout the entire point cloud.
-For instance, down-sampled patches on walls and tables may exhibit similar regions (see Fig. 3 in \cite{10076895}).
+However, patch-level super points may lead to numerous ambiguous local semantic similarities throughout the point cloud.
+For instance, down-sampled patches on walls and tables on the ground may exhibit similar regions.
 This issue may lead to many ambiguous matches.
-To address this challenge, we leverage a pyramid Semantic Encoder (SE) to encode and exchange the object-level semantic information between point cloud pairs.
+We leverage a pyramid semantic encoder (SE) to encode and exchange the object-level semantic information between point cloud pairs to address this challenge.
 This encoder can effectively capture high-level object semantics, which can help us to find the salient and meaningful super points for registration.